shyfasal/A3C-recommender-system/README.md

 # Overview
-Recommender Systems (RecSys) play an important role in helping users discover relevant products, services, or information among countless options.
-Two main approaches are commonly used: **content-based filtering** and **collaborative filtering**.

-However, challenges remain in the **warm-start** scenario, where user interaction data exists but the system still struggles to deliver truly personalized recommendations.
+This is a personalized recommender system that I developed as my final project at Institut Teknologi Sepuluh Nopember (ITS).
+My journey with recommender systems began during a research internship at National Taiwan University of Science and Technology (NTUST), where I was first introduced to how recommendation engines work.
+From there, I discovered a strong interest in data science, especially in building systems that can adapt to user preferences.

+I have always admired how platforms like Amazon and Netflix recommend products or content that feel surprisingly relevant.
+They save users from the tedious process of filtering countless options, and most of the time the recommendations are spot on.
+Inspired by this, I started asking myself: How can I design a recommender that goes beyond static methods and adapts more effectively to user preferences?

+Traditional approaches like collaborative filtering or matrix factorization are effective on historical data but often static and biased, failing to capture evolving user interests.
+This motivated me to explore Reinforcement Learning (RL), a branch of machine learning that can update recommendations dynamically through user interactions.

-This project explores the use of **A3C (Asynchronous Advantage Actor-Critic)** to address warm-start issues.
-By leveraging the *advantage function* and asynchronous updates, A3C aims to:
+For this project, I implemented the A3C (Asynchronous Advantage Actor-Critic) algorithm to address warm-start issues in recommender systems.
+By leveraging the advantage function and asynchronous updates, A3C aims to:

-- ⚡ Reduce gradient variance
+⚡ Reduce gradient variance
-- 📈 Accelerate learning in large action spaces
+📈 Accelerate learning in large action spaces
-- 🎯 Improve recommendation accuracy and diversity
+🎯 Improve recommendation accuracy and diversity

+In short, this project represents my first step in applying reinforcement learning to build a personalized recommender system that is not only accurate but also adaptive.
 ---

 # Problem RecSys